State of Warehouse Labor Report

 CEO of Kreyole Essence

-A more stable labor environment
+A more stable labor environment in the year ahead

 As a whole, businesses in the light industrial sector are looking forward to a more manageable year.
 Though the labor market in the sector has changed dramatically, warehouses, distribution centers, and third-party logistics providers embracing flexibility are often seeing the best outcomes.